GluuFederation/flex/README.md

 npm run api
 npm install
 npm run start
 ```

+Once the project is compiled and started, UI can be accessed at URL: http://localhost:4100

 **Note:** Please check this [link](https://raw.githubusercontent.com/0wczar/airframe-react/master/.npmrc) for NPM access token to be added to `NPM_TOKEN` field in `.env` file.